cloudbees/terraform-aws-cloudbees-ci-eks-addon/blueprints/getting-started/v4/README.md

 # HashiCorp Consul Add-on for AWS EKS

-> Get started with this add-on by reviewing the following example.
+> Get started with this add-on by reviewing the following example using [AWS EKS Blueprint v4](https://github.com/aws-ia/terraform-aws-eks-blueprints/tree/v4.32.1).

 ## Overview